MicrochipTech/unicens-linux-daemon/cfg/README.md

  -  0x13, 0x00, 0x00, STOP
  -  0x14, 0x00, 0x00, STOP

-Another attribute is the Timeout:
+Another optional attribute is the Timeout:

  - Timeout=".."
 	 - Time in milliseconds.
 	 - If not set, 1000 ms is used as default.
-	 - Reduce this value, if an I2C device is optional and the system does not want to wait for it to appear.
+	 - Reduce this value, if an I2C device is optional and the system shall not wait for it to appear.

 **10.3) Defining a I2C read job**

 In order to use this job, make sure that the I2C port has already been created by the  \<I2CPortCreate>.
-The tag to be used is named \<I2CPortRead> tag.
+The tag to be used is named \<I2CPortRead>.
 With this job a single I2C read commands can be triggered.

 This are the two mandatory attributes:

  - Length=".."